oehf/ipf/platform-camel/ihe/src/site/markdown/atna.md

 You can also provide a custom implementation of `org.openehealth.ipf.commons.audit.marshal.SerializationStrategy` that creates other representations of an `AuditMessage` (e.g. a JSON-serialized `AuditEvent` FHIR resource).

+### Configuring TLS details

+If `TLS` is selected as `auditRepositoryTransport`, the standard [JSSE system properties] are used to customize keystore, truststore, passwords, cipher suites and TLS protocol.
+Once a TLS connection is established, it is kept open as long as it is usable.

 ### Routing audit messages to Camel endpoints